 Pool Leaks - Chips and cracks in the plaster surface will lead to leaking.
 Leaks lead to more leaks and eventual damage to the concrete foundation of your pool.

-If you see any of these signs, you will know it is time to resurface your pool.
+If you see any of these signs, you will know it is time to Resurface Your Pool in University Park, TX.
 If you are still not sure, then contact the professionals at Tropic Island Pools.

-The technology used for pool resurfacing or pool replastering has changed over time.
-Tropic Island Pools provide resurfacing that can improve the aesthetic look and the actual feel of the pool.
+The technology used for pool resurfacing or Swimming Pool Replastering has changed over time.
+Tropic Island Pools provide resurfacing that can improve the aesthetic look and the actual feel of the pool in University Park, TX.

 There are three main types of pool resurfacing products available.

-Aggregate Pool Plastering – Aggregate is combination of plaster with pebbles, glass beads, even quartz, and cement.
+Aggregate Pool Plastering – Aggregate is a combination of plaster with pebbles, glass beads, even quartz, and cement.
 It is more costly than plaster, but it provides a kind of natural look to the bottom and sides of the pool.
-Aggregate can be left with the pebbles exposed, leaving a rough finish, or it can be polished and smoothly finished.
+Aggregate can be left with the pebbles exposed, Leaving A Rough Finish, or it can be polished and smoothly finished.

-Tile Pool Plaster – Tile pool resurfacing is becoming increasingly popular, though it is the more expensive option.
-As the name suggests, tiles made from porcelain, glass, or stone are installed to the surface of the pool.
-Just like as renovation in the kitchen or bath, tile is the most time-consuming pool resurfacing option, but it is the most elegant.
+Tile Pool Plaster– Tile pool resurfacing is becoming increasingly popular, though it is the more expensive option.
+As the name suggests, tiles made from porcelain, glass, or stone are installed on the surface of the pool.
+Just like renovation in the kitchen or bath, tile is the Most Time Consuming Pool Resurfacing option, but it is the most elegant.

-Contact Tropic Island Pools in University Park for more information about the best products to resurface your pool.
+Contact Tropic Island Pools in University Park, TX for more information about the best products to resurface your pool.

-The best material for pool resurfacing in University Park, or anywhere else, will depend on the climate.
-The best material for your pool resurfacing will depend on your budget, and your pool shape and construction.
+The best material for pool resurfacing in University Park, TX, or anywhere else, will depend on the climate.
+The best Material For Pool Resurfacing will depend on your budget, and your pool shape, and construction.

-Contact Tropic Island Pools for information about the best options in your area.
-The experts at Tropic Island Pools can also give you estimates on the cost and time required for your pool resurfacing.
+Contact Tropic Island Pools for information about the best options in in University Park, TX.
+The experts at Tropic Island Pools can also give you estimates on the cost and Time Required For Your Pool Resurfacing.

-The cost for pool replastering can vary depending on the size, shape, and condtion of your pool.
+The cost for pool replastering can vary depending on the size, shape, and Condition Of Your Pool.
 In general pool replastering costs between $5,000 and $10,000.

 Like any home renovation or repair job, pool resurfacing can be done by the pool owner.
-However, most pool companies provide professional, error free installation.
-Many pool builders offer warranties on their work.
+However, most pool companies provide professional, error-free installation.
+Many Pool Builders offer warranties on their work in University Park, TX.